 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.

-Discover better way to manage Terraform
+Discover a better way to manage Terraform